Welcome to today's edition of the Rush 24-7 podcast.

 That's the perception we get from people here.

-Um Nick, what do you think you're gonna do?
+Nick, what do you think you're going to do?

-You think you're gonna run around Lebanon and find people who want Israel to win?
+You think you're going to run around Lebanon and find people who want Israel to win?

 You'll find some, but not where you're headed, not where you're going, not where you're spending time.

-You're gonna surround yourself with Hezbollah, especially the Hezbollahs, they're not wearing the uh the clerical garb, the the you know, the sheik suits and all that sort of stuff, making themselves look like uh, you know, innocent civilians.
+They're not wearing the clerical garb, the chic suits and all that sort of stuff, making themselves look like innocent civilians.

-Next thing you know, they're gonna start wearing blue turbans, little light blue turp.
+Next thing you know, they're going to start wearing blue turbans, little light blue turb.

 Yeah, they'll wear light blue turbans, making themselves look like the UN peacekeeping.

-If I if if if I were running a Hezbollah's that would that would I'd one of the first things I would have ordered up.
+If I were running the Hezbo's, that would be one of the first things I would have ordered up.

 Hello.